 Jotterand, F., McClintock, S.M., Alexander, A.A. & Husain, M.M.
 (2010).
 “Ethics and Informed Consent of Vagus Nerve Stimulation (VNS) for Patients with Treatment-Resistant Depression (TRD)”, NeuroEthics 3:13-22.

 Jotterand, F. (2010).
 “At the Roots of Transhumanism: From the Enlightenment to a Post-Human Future”, The Journal of Medicine and Philosophy 35:617-621.

 Sadler, J.Z., Jotterand, F., Craddock Lee, S., Inrig, S. (2009).
 "Can Medicalization Be Good?
 Situating Medicalization within Bioethics", Theoretical Medicine and Bioethics 30:411–425.

-Jotterand, F. (in press, 2014).
+Jotterand, F. (2014).
 Psychopathy, Neurotechnologies, and Neuroethics, Theoretical Medicine and Bioethics

 Jotterand, F. (2010).
 Bioethics and Transhumanism, The Journal of Medicine and Philosophy 35(6).